wavemaker/jasper-reports-connector/README.md

 connectorInstance.generateReport(JasperExportType.PDF, "employee/emp.jrxml", new HashMap<>(), dataSourceProvider.getDataSource(), pdffile);
 System.out.println("PDF report generated successfully using data source");

-Apart from above api, Apart from above api there are multiple apis to generate jasper reports, visit JasperConnector java class in api module.

 ```

+Apart from above api, there are multiple apis exposed in this connector to generate jasper reports, visit JasperConnector java class in api module.